 Since the new essay is an entirely different animal, many—including your teachers—don’t really know what it is testing.
 Yet, for feedback, we are inclined to go to our teachers or other intelligent adults in our lives.
 Make sure that said parties have read sample essays and the scores these essays have received.
 Otherwise, you might get feedback that doesn’t help you improve in a way that the essay graders are looking for.

 One exception is the writing score, since the conventions of writing—what makes a good sentence, good syntax, and good word choice—hasn’t changed.
-Here is feedback from students who have already taken the new SAT.
+Here is feedback from students who have already taken the SAT.

 10. Read with a critical eye